 • Not sub-let the property or take in a lodger without speaking to the landlord or agent.

 If you have a poor credit history or a low income, are a student, or are on benefits, you may be asked to provide a Guarantor.
 This is someone who will sign a Deed of Guarantee agreeing to the same terms and conditions as your tenancy.
 For example, if you do not pay the rent, the Guarantor will be required to pay this on your behalf.
-Your Guarantor will require referencing in the same manner as you, and will remain a Guarantor for the length of your tenancy.
+Your Guarantor will remain for the length of your tenancy.

 Make sure you have a written tenancy agreement and that you read this prior to signing.
 A tenancy agreement is legally binding and you will be committed to paying the rent until the end of the agreement.
 If your circumstances change during your tenancy, you should contact the agent/landlord so that a settlement that works for both parties can be negotiated.